-- 2.16 Over the period April 2008 to March 2009 no consents on identified employment land have expired.
-Whilst in the terms of the local plan, land with consent that has not been implemented remains available. - 2.17 Distribution of Employment Land Take Up and Comparison With Remaining Supply - 2.18 For the purposes of this monitoring report and to complement the previous reports, the committed and allocated land take up are split into three areas; Skipton, South Craven, Settle and North Craven. - 2.19 Skipton Allocated Employment Land Take Up (Sites in Skipton and Gargrave)
+2.16 Over the period April 2008 to March 2010 no consents on vacant identified employment land have expired.
+In the terms of the local plan, land with consent that has not been implemented remains available.

+2.17 Distribution of Employment Land Take Up and Comparison With Remaining Supply

+2.18 For the purposes of this monitoring report and to complement the previous reports, the committed and allocated land take up are split into three areas; Skipton, South Craven, Settle and North Craven.

+2.19 Skipton Employment Land Take Up (Sites in Skipton and Gargrave)

 Land Supply Position at March 2006 3.4 Ha

 Land Developed 2006 - 2007 0 Ha

 Land Developed 2007 - 2008 0.14 Ha

 Land Developed 2008 - 2009 0 Ha

+Land Developed 2009 - 2010 0 Ha

-Area of Allocated Land Remaining 2009 3.26 Ha
+Area of Allocated Land Remaining 2010 3.26 Ha

-- 2.20 Between April 2008 and March 2009 no allocated and committed employment land has been development in Skipton and Gargrave. - 2.21 It should be noted that a significant portion of the remaining land available for development within the Skipton area is significantly physically constrained in terms of flooding, and is unlikely to come forward for development during the short term.
+- 2.20 Between April 2008 and March 2010 no allocated and committed employment land has been development in Skipton and Gargrave. - 2.21 It should be noted that a significant portion of the remaining land available for development within the Skipton area is significantly physically constrained in terms of flooding, and is unlikely to come forward for development during the short term.
 The majority of the remaining available sites also have a long history of being used for external storage.
 The constraints that exist on the remaining supply of allocated and committed employment land within Skipton and Gargrave have not been overcome during the plan period.
-Assessments will therefore be required to assess whether these allocations/commitments should be carried forward into the Allocations Development Plan Document of the Local Development Framework.
+Assessments will therefore be required to assess whether these allocations/commitments should be carried forward into the Site Allocations Development Plan Document of the Local Development Framework.

-2.22 South Craven Allocated Employment Land Take Up (Sites in Sutton in Craven, Crosshills and Cononley)
+2.22 South Craven Employment Land Take Up (Sites in Sutton in Craven, Crosshills and Cononley)

 Land Supply Position at March 2006 0 Ha

 Land Developed 2006 - 2007 0 Ha

 Land Developed 2007 - 2008 0 Ha

 Land Developed 2008 - 2009 0 Ha

+Land Developed 2009 - 2010 0 Ha

-Area of Allocated Land Remaining 2008 0 Ha
+Area of Allocated Land Remaining 2010 0 Ha

-2.23 All allocated and committed employment land within the South Craven area has been developed at March 2009.
-As such there is no allocated land under saved Local Plan policies EMP2 and EMP3 remaining in South Craven.
+2.23 All allocated and committed employment land within the South Craven area has been developed.
+There is no allocated land under saved Local Plan policies EMP2 and EMP3 remaining in South Craven.

-2.24 North Craven Allocated Employment Land Take Up (Sites in Settle, Bentham and Ingleton)
+2.24 North Craven Employment Land Take Up (Sites in Settle, Bentham and Ingleton)

 Land Supply Position at March 2006 2 Ha

 Land Developed 2006 - 2007 0.05 Ha

 Land Developed 2007 - 2008 0.3 Ha

 Land Developed 2008 - 2009 0 Ha

+Land Developed 2009 - 2010 0.37 Ha

-Area of Allocated Land Remaining 2009 1.65 Ha
+Area of Allocated Land Remaining 2010 1.28 Ha